aerographql/documentation/source/_posts/tutorial/middleware.md

 > The MiddlewareInterface interface take a Generic parameter that represent the type returned by the middleware.

 Let's have a look at the signature of the **execute** function:
-It's take four parameters.
+It take four parameters.
-The first three ones should looks familiar:
+* The first three ones should looks familiar:
 **src, args, context** are the standard parameters passed to any [GraphQL resolver functions](http://graphql.org/learn/execution/#root-fields-resolvers)
-The **options** parameter is specific to AeroGraphQL middleware, and is used to customize the behavior of each middleware.
+* The **options** parameter is specific to AeroGraphQL middleware, and is used to customize the behavior of each middleware.
 More on that soon...

 ## Use it

-Now that we have our middleware we need to use it.
+Now that we have our middleware we can use it.
 In our case we like to call this middleware on a new endpoint: **viewer** which will return the currently logged in user if any (the viewer term come from the [relay terminology](https://www.learnrelay.org/queries/what-is-a-query/))

 Change our RootQuery implementation: